Citadel of Dinant

 The Citadel of Dinant (Citadelle de Dinant) is a fortress located in the Walloon city of Dinant in the province of Namur, Belgium.
 The current fort was built in 1815 on a site which was originally fortified in 1051 when the region was ruled by the Prince-Bishopric of Liège.
 The citadel overlooks the city of Dinant and the strategic Meuse river which runs through the town.
 It is open to the public.

-Together with Huy, Liège and Namur, the Citadel of Dinant forms part of the so-called Meuse Citadels.
+Together with those at Huy, Liège and Namur, the Citadel of Dinant forms part of the so-called Meuse Citadels.